alexmitrani/Repeatr/README.md

 The Repeatr package can be installed from RStudio using the .tar.gz file in the root directory of the [GitHub repository](https://github.com/alexmitrani/Repeatr).
 The package gives easy access to the functions, dataframes, and related documentation.

+## Acknowledgements

+The initial data was provided by Ian James Wright of the [Alphabetical Fugazi podcast](https://the-alphabetical-fugazi.pinecast.co/), who got it from Carni Klirs who did the project [Visualizing the History of Fugazi](https://www.carniklirs.com/project/fugazi).

-## That's all for now
+## That is all for now

 I hope you have found this interesting.
-If you have any comments or suggestions please add an issue to the [GitHub repository](https://github.com/alexmitrani/Repeatr).
+If you have any comments or suggestions please add an issue to the repository on GitHub: https://github.com/alexmitrani/Repeatr/

 Thanks.